Frequently Asked Questions

 Will the Asheville Art Museum be closed?
 What about programs?

 The Museum has moved out of its 2 S. Pack Square location to allow for construction and to keep our Permanent Collection safe and secure.
 We are continuing an active schedule of programming off-site with community partners across WNC.
-In addition, the Museum has opened a pop-up location at 175 Biltmore Avenue (Asheville Art Museum On the Slope) during construction to house the Museum Shop, education programs for all ages, and an intimate exhibition gallery.
+In addition, the Museum has opened a pop-up location at 175 Biltmore Avenue (Asheville Art Museum On the Slope) during construction to house the Museum Shop, education programs for all ages, and a small exhibition gallery.

 What will happen to the Museum’s collections during construction?